 Policy Simulator for allow policies

-Policy Simulator for Identity and Access Management allow policies lets you see how a change to an allow policy might impact a principal's access before you commit to making the change.
+Policy Simulator for Identity and Access Management allow policies lets you see how a change to an allow policy might affect a principal's access before you commit to making the change.
 You can use Policy Simulator to ensure that the changes you're making won't cause a principal to lose access that they need.

-How Policy Simulator works
+How Policy Simulator for allow policies works

-Policy Simulator helps you determine what impact a change to an allow policy might have for your users.
+Policy Simulator for allow policies helps you determine what impact a change to an allow policy might have for your users.
 To do this, it doesn't just compare the permissions in the current and proposed allow policies.
 Instead, it uses access logs to focus on the permission changes that would actually affect your users.

-To find out how a change to an allow policy might impact a principal's access, Policy Simulator determines which access attempts from the last 90 days have different results under the proposed allow policy and the current allow policy.
+To find out how a change to an allow policy might affect a principal's access, Policy Simulator determines which access attempts from the last 90 days have different results under the proposed allow policy and the current allow policy.
 Then, it reports these results as a list of access changes.

 When you simulate a change to an allow policy, you provide a proposed allow policy with the changes that you want to test.
 This proposed allow policy can be for any resource that accepts allow policies.